kungfuai/kaishi/README.md

 # kaishi
-Tool kit to accelerate the first steps of the data science process
+Tool kit to accelerate the initial phases of exploratory data analysis.

 "kaishi" is the Chinese word for "begin", often used to mark the start a Kung Fu fight.